 The purpose of the Incubator is to find promising programs designed to close the financial service access gap for the un- and underbanked.
 These 36 institutions have stepped up to implement one of five programs and share their data with Filene so we can determine: Are these programs scalable, financially sustainable, desirable, and impactful to consumers?

 No Divide: Rural vs. Urban

 Each dot on the map spans rural communities to urban landscapes.
 When you think of the poor, you might picture the streets of New York City or Chicago.
 Yes, they are on the map.
 You might see smaller cities where local factories have left town and residents are struggling to make ends.
 Yes, they are on the map too.
-The un- and underbanked live in high rise apartments and family farms.
-They live in homeless shelters and the seemingly quiet suburban neighborhoods.
+The un- and underbanked live in high-rise apartments and family farms.
+They live in homeless shelters and seemingly quiet suburban neighborhoods.
 Financial struggles do not discriminate geographically.
 The passion for solving the problem also, does not need to discriminate.
 Let’s again celebrate the wide range of communities being served by our Incubator testers, and countless other communities already being served by innovative financial service providers doing the hard work of serving those who are struggling financially.

 It’s not about asset size, it’s about mindset

 One attribute the map does not clearly show us, but is something credit unions should gain perspective on, is credit union asset size.
 Frequently, the asset size of credit unions comes up in conversations about serving the underserved.
 There is an outstanding myth that only the “big credit unions” have the resources necessary to offer programs geared to the financially vulnerable.
 In Filene’s experience, this is simply not true.
 In fact, in our Accessible Financial Services Incubator, we found that some of the smallest credit union testers outperformed their larger counterparts in issuing programs to their members.